 - Enter the recipient member's account number as the Destination Account.

 - Select the "To another member's account" transfer type.

 - Enter a transfer amount sufficient to cover the expected costs.

 Please keep in mind that although hosted services typically come back online within a few minutes if lack of funds was the problem, domain registrations can take 24-48 hours to start working again if they were expired at the time of renewal.

 The following additional information applies only to individuals who cannot access their membership.

 Under ordinary circumstances, our Terms & Conditions of Service impose a strict limitation of one membership per individual, for good reasons.
 Under ordinary circumstances, it is strongly preferable to complete the appropriate recovery process to regain access to your membership.
-We provide extensive recovery options for a lost username or password, a lost email address, or a lost 2-factor device.
+We provide extensive recovery options for a lost username or password, a lost email address, or a lost two-factor device.
 But under ordinary circumstances, a member logs in to our site and does whatever they need to do, and they do not wind up reading this.

 If extraordinary (but temporary) circumstances exist — like if a member is temporarily unable to log in to their regular membership because they are traveling and don't have needed info to access or recover it — where violating the letter of the one-membership-per-person policy by creating a second membership for the sole purpose of depositing funds into the first will mitigate larger harm, we allow it.

 However, the "temporary" qualification of those extraordinary circumstances is significant.
 Taking this action is only a good idea if that applies.
 In other situations, taking this action may not mitigate a larger harm, they may exacerbate it.